| The

 shades of grey, while in 16 bit you have 65,280, consequently you have

 more control over the image.
-However Photoshop can only work in raw image
+However with 16 bit

-images and added to this the file size goes up significantly.
+images the file size goes up significantly.
 We charge